ForSpareParts/ForSpareParts.github.io/_posts/2015-09-13-introducing-code-monkey.markdown

 So, yeah.
 ---------

-If your curiosity is piqued, you can grab code_monkey right now off of pip.
+If your curiosity is piqued, you can grab code_monkey off of pip.
 I'd welcome comments and criticism, of course.
 It's **super** alpha right now.

 [^1]: If you want your code to behave differently on the full moon, there's actually a [package for that](https://pypi.python.org/pypi/astral/0.7.4).
 I'd tell you to use it responsibly, but really, who am I kidding?
 The prank potential is literally astronomical.